NeCTAR-RC/nectar-training/package09/sections/snapshot.markdown

 ### Snapshots of volumes

 A Volume Snapshot creates a copy of the state of a Volume.
 It is similar to taking a Snaphshot of an instance in that it *creates an Image* of which you can then *create new Volumes*.
 This is not necessarily the most ideal form of Backup, because each Snapshot takes up **significant disk quota** the same size of your Volume --- even if the Volume still has lots of free space on it.
+For example, if you have a 50GB volume, but only use 1GB of data on it, then your Snapshot will still be 50GB.
 Also, you have *limited quota* available specifically for Snapshots.
 The [next section](backup.html) will cover more suitable forms of *backup* for your data.
-However, there may be situations in which a Snaphot is more convenient, or more suitable:

-- You want to *share* the exact state of your Volume with a colleague, who then can easily create a duplicate of this Volume on their Dashboard.
-- You have set up the Volume such that it is in a state you may want to duplicate, or re-create at a later time.
-Creating a *new* Volume from an Image is your preferred choice to do this.

-{% col 255,0,0 %}
-Check:  (a) Can we use Backups also with encrypted Volumes, or do we NEED to do a Snapshot then?
-(b) Do Backups also save the file system, or can they be restored on a different file system?
-(c) Does a Snapshot save the file system?
-{% endcol %}
+However, you may still prefer to take a Snapshot of particular state of the volume, in order to easily create a *new* volume from it at a later time.

 {% BgBox important %}
 The original Volume on which the Snapshot was based *must still exist*, or the Snapshots of it become useless.

-OpenStack does not let you delete Volumes which have "depending Snapshots", so losing Snapshots by accidently deleting a Volume is not a worry.
-However you have to be aware that the Snapshots are only usable while you keep your Volume in existence.
-This is different to *Backups*, which are discussed in the next section.
+OpenStack does *not* let you delete Volumes which have "depending Snapshots".
+So you have to be aware that the Snapshots are only usable while you keep your Volume in existence.
+This is different to *Backups*, which survive the deletion or a volume.
+Backups are are discussed in the [next section](backup.html).
 {% endBgBox %}

 Before taking a snapshot, you have to make sure your Volume is *not attached* to an instance --- The volume has to be in the status *"Available"*.